LibbyWin/student/README.md

 ## User Stories
 The invention of this website come straight from a university student who never knew what to cook.
 I spent the majority of my student loan eating out and buying the most expensive things in the supermarkets.
-From fresh fruit and veg which i'd never eat to Ben and Jerry's,(even when it wasn't on sale!)
+From fresh fruit and veg which i'd never eat to Ben and Jerry's (even when it wasn't on sale!)
 Whenever I was in the library, and needed a break i'd go to the shops to get some food ... so why not help other students make healthy student meals on a student budget.
 All students can access this site at the university library, meaning that only students can delete and edit the sites database.